 Jesus clearly stated to keep such young believers apart.
 His vision for us is to start a new church specifically for your young people.

-It is a vision He shared with John the Baptist.
+This is a vision Jesus shared with John the Baptist.

-The vision is start a new church specifically for your young people.
+The vision of Jesus is to start a new church specifically for your young people.

+Jesus also practiced this himself.
+All of his disciples were young people, some perhaps teenagers.

+It was young people who started Pentecost!

-Look at the beauty Jesus had in mind for you.
+7) Look at the beauty Jesus had in mind for you.